rkjcollab/imputation_snakemake/README.md

 * add QA/tests from CSCI6118?
 * revisit auto download before fix strands step
 * add more documentation to python functions
+* think could remove a config arg so that to_build is auto set based on chosen imputation
+* not sure how to better handle relative paths within the pipeline directory?
+* need a better solution for running first vs. second vs. third phase than switching the until portion of the snakemake command

 ## **imputation_snakemake**